The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Introduction

 We consider three different settings.
 In the first setting, the decision-maker has access to a finite set of nonlinear candidate models that potentially describe the system dynamics (continuous state and action spaces).
 This setting is relevant for many practical engineering applications, where the choice of candidate models provides a natural way to incorporate prior knowledge.
-In this setting our online algorithm achieves a sample complexity of $\mathcal{O}(\mathrm{ln}(N)+\mathrm{ln}(m))$ in terms of policy regret, where $N$ denotes the time horizon and $m$ the number of candidate models.
+In this setting our online algorithm achieves a sample complexity of $\mathcal{O}(d_\mathrm{u}(\mathrm{ln}(N)+\mathrm{ln}(m))/\Delta)$ in terms of policy regret, where $N$ denotes the time horizon, $m$ the number of candidate models, $d_\mathrm{u}$ the input dimension, and $\Delta > 0$ a constant that characterizes the separation between models.
 In the second setting, we allow for any class of dynamical system, where the dynamics are given by a bounded set in a normed vector space.
-This includes, for example, all bounded Lipschitz continuous functions with the supremum norm, or a bounded set of square integrable functions.
-By applying packing and covering arguments, we can relate the second setting to the first one and derive corresponding policy-regret guarantees that take the form $\mathcal{O}(N \epsilon^2+ \mathrm{ln}(m(\epsilon))/\epsilon^2)$, where $\epsilon$ describes the discretization width and $m(\epsilon)$ the packing number, which measures the complexity of the function class \citep{wainwright}.
+This includes, e.g., all bounded Lipschitz continuous functions with the supremum norm, or a bounded set of square integrable functions.
+By applying packing and covering arguments, we relate the second setting to the first one and derive corresponding policy-regret guarantees that take the form $\mathcal{O}(N \epsilon^2+ d_\mathrm{u}\mathrm{ln}(m(\epsilon))/\epsilon^2)$, where $\epsilon$ describes the discretization width and $m(\epsilon)$ the packing number, which measures the complexity of the function class \citep{wainwright}.
 In the third setting, we consider systems that are parametrized by a compact and real-valued set of parameters.
-This includes the situation where the dynamics are parametrized by neural networks, transformers, or other parametric function approximators, and we obtain a policy regret of $\mathcal{O}(\sqrt{Np})$, where $p$ describes the number of parameters.
-We further note that in the common situation where our function class is given by a linear combination of nonlinear feature vectors, which also encompasses linear dynamics as a special case, our algorithm is straightforward to implement, as it only requires sampling from a \zhrev{(truncated)} Gaussian distribution at every iteration.
+This includes the situation where the dynamics are parametrized by neural networks, transformers, or other parametric function approximators, and we obtain a policy regret of $\mathcal{O}(\sqrt{d_\mathrm{u}Np})$, where $p$ describes the number of parameters.
+We further note that in the common situation where our function class is given by a linear combination of nonlinear feature vectors, which also encompasses linear dynamics as a special case, our algorithm is straightforward to implement, as it only requires sampling from a (truncated) Gaussian distribution at every iteration \citep{truncatedGaussian}.